Why the market is so worried

 Already, the Trump administration has said it will impose a 25% tariff on $50 billion of Chinese exports.
 China announced similar tariffs almost immediately and accused the United States of launching a trade war.

-Major American companies that generate a significant chunk of their sales from China, such as Apple (AAPL), Boeing (BA), Caterpillar (CAT), Intel (INTC) and 3M (MMM), were among the losers on the Dow on Monday.
+Major American companies that generate a significant chunk of their sales from China, such as Boeing (BA), Caterpillar (CAT), Intel (INTC) and 3M (MMM), were among the losers on the Dow on Monday.

 The Dow has fallen nearly 2% in the past week and is close to erasing its gains for the year.
 If a global trade war breaks out and slows economies around the world, it could bring an end to the bull market that has raged for more than nine years.